Our Leadership

 PA Director at Large

-Kendra Thomsen joined the Board of Directors of NCCPA in January 2017 as a PA Director at Large.
+Kendra Thomsen joined the NCCPA Board of Directors in 2017 as a PA Director at Large.
 She served as chair of the Board in 2020.

 Thomsen has worked at Baylor Scott & White (BSW) in Texas since 2007, spending much of that time in cardiothoracic & vascular surgery.
 She has served in leadership and is the Advanced Practice Provider (APP) Administrator for the Greater Austin Region.
 She has also practiced in family medicine, orthopedic surgery, international health, and endocrinology.